PirateNetwork/pirate-android-wallet-sdk/README.md

 ## Quickstart

-Add flavors for testnet v mainnet.
+Add flavors for testnet, mainnet and piratenet.
 Since `productFlavors` cannot start with the word 'test' we recommend:

-build.gradle:
 ```groovy
 flavorDimensions 'network'
 productFlavors {